6 tasks ideal for the cloud—cloud storage and beyond

 - Mobile workspace—The cloud gives any company the tools necessary to allow employees to work from anywhere.
 That’s because email and any important documents can be uploaded and saved to the cloud—so work can actually be accomplished in the cloud.
 File sharing is another huge reason why the cloud enables a mobile workspace.
 When your organization uses a hosted cloud environment, it has a place to upload large or sensitive files that you prefer not to send via email.
 Some cloud storage providers also make it easy to edit documents as a group (even simultaneously!) using familiar tools.

-How cloud based collaboration can reduce friction and unlock innovation
+How cloud based collaboration unlocks innovation

-IDG surveyed organizations to find out how they use cloud collaboration solutions
+IDG surveyed organizations to find out how they use cloud collaboration solutions and what objectives it helps them meetGet the free report

 - File backup—It’s imperative that organizations keep copies of their files—especially since you never know which documents, emails, etc., will prove to be valuable.
 Old backup systems included the use of physical discs or tapes that had to be shipped to a storage facility once full.
 Using online cloud storage allows for reliable file backup that’s also effortless and convenient.
 This is especially helpful when you’re moving offices or changing equipment, and it certainly helps to guard information against natural or manmade disasters like a flood or fire.